In this article, you will learn everything you need to know about the Next-Gen Antivirus module.

 The Global Quarantine List allows you to add a file to quarantine if it is detected by the Antivirus engine (the file will be marked as Suspicious or Infected).

-- A file that is added to the Global Quarantine List based on File Path can be quarantined no matter if the Antivirus engine detects it as Suspicious/Infected or not;
+A file that is added to the Global Quarantine List based on the File Path can be quarantined no matter of whether the Antivirus engine detects it as Suspicious/Infected or not.